Women’s Financial Empowerment podcast series

 00:01:18:05 - 00:01:44:02

 We pay our respects to their elders, past, present and extend that respect to all Aboriginal and Torres Strait Islander peoples.
-With me in the studio today is my guest, one of my favorites.
+With me in the studio today is my guest, one of my favourites.
 Our financial wellbeing coach Betsy Westcott.
 I'm sure some of our listeners will be familiar with Betsy from our bit of money management and Bringing It Home podcast, which can be found on the Teachers Mutual bank website and Spotify.

 00:01:44:03 - 00:02:10:04